flamingrubberduck/supabase-studio-multi-head/multihead/README.md

   -H 'Content-Type: application/json' -d '{"key":"<your-key>"}'
 ```

-A **7-day grace period** keeps the Pro tier active if the license server is temporarily unreachable.
-After grace expires the instance reverts to Free.
+A **7-day grace period** keeps the paid tier active if the license server is temporarily unreachable.
+After grace expires the instance reverts to free.

 ### Read replicas (cluster mode)